2BWeru/Quizz_Masha/README.md

 - Generate Certificate: Successfully complete a quiz to generate and print a personalized certificate.
 - Track Progress: Log in anytime to view your quiz history and download certificates.
 - This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.1.

-## Video Tutorial
-We have prepared a video tutorial to guide you through the setup and usage of the Quiz__Masha platform.
-Watch the video here:
-[Insert Video Link]

 ## Contributing
 We welcome contributions from the community!
 If you'd like to contribute to Quiz__Masha, please follow these steps: